yut4916/cs5293sp21-project1/README.md

 March 31, 2021

 ## How to Install and Use This Package
-To run: pipenv run python redactor.py --input '\*.txt' \
+To run: first, activate virtual environment by running "source .env/bin/activate".
+Then, run the following: pipenv run python redactor.py --input '\*.txt' \
                     --names --dates --phones \
                     --concept 'kids' \
                     --output 'files/' \